 Monday, September 20, 2021 & Tuesday, September 21, 2021, 6:30-9:00 p.m.
 EDT

-NCSM will now offer a virtual celebration on Monday, September 20, 2021 and Tuesday, September 21, 2021 to build connections among our NCSM community, celebrate awardees, and to host live sessions from featured, nationally renowned mathematics speakers.
+NCSM offered a virtual celebration on Monday, September 20, 2021 and Tuesday, September 21, 2021 to build connections among our NCSM community, celebrate awardees, and to host live sessions from featured, nationally renowned mathematics speakers.

-Participants will have access to a live keynote session, view NCSM awards, and will be able to select among live or pre-recorded concurrent sessions.
-Participants will also have access to giveaways through social media participation, including books, memberships, and free registration to NCSM professional learning events.
+Participants had access to a live keynote session, viewed NCSM awards, and were able to select among live or pre-recorded concurrent sessions.

 Schedule for Monday, September 20, 2021 6:30 – 9:00 pm EDT